-- Achieving a return to a profitable run-rate; - Expansion of our business lines into new geographical areas of the United States; and - Seeking out diversified but complementary business lines.
+- Returning to an acceptable level of profitability; - · Expansion of our business; and - Seeking out diversified but complementary business lines.

-Because of our emphasis on pay-for-performance, our traditional executive compensation has been heavily weighted toward incentive (variable) compensation (as shown below), and is directly tied to achieving positive results in all the areas listed above.
+Because of our emphasis on pay-for-performance, our historical executive compensation has been heavily weighted toward incentive (variable) compensation (as shown below), and is directly tied to achieving positive results in all the areas listed above.

-Taking into account the fact that we did not make any salary increases during 2012, no bonuses were earned (under the EIP or otherwise) in 2011 or 2012, and that equity grants made during 2011 and early 2012 are intended to cover equity incentive compensation until 2014, our annualized targeted mix of pay for 2012 (presented in the Introduction section) was substantially the same as that provided during 2011.
+Taking into account the fact that we did not make any salary increases during 2012 or 2013, no bonuses were earned (under the EIP or otherwise) in 2011, 2012 or 2013, and that equity grants made during 2011 and early 2012 were intended to cover equity incentive compensation until 2014, our annualized targeted mix of pay for 2013 (presented in the Introduction section) was substantially the same as that provided during 2012.

-Objectives and Design-Related Features of our Traditional Compensation Program
+Objectives and Design-Related Features of our Historical Compensation Program

-We designed our traditional executive compensation program to further Orion's mission of producing superior financial returns for our stockholders by pursuing the following objectives:
+We designed our historical executive compensation program to further Orion's mission of producing superior financial returns for our stockholders by pursuing the following objectives: